polyaxon/polyaxon/README.md

 ### Namespace

-If you are using the tfjobs in Polyaxon, please intall the chart on the same namespace where you installed Polyaxon.
+If you are using the tfjobs in Polyaxon, please install the chart on the same namespace where you installed Polyaxon.

 ```bash
 $ kubectl create namespace polyaxon